Skip to main content

 Water Quality in the Boulder St. Vrain Watershed

 The Boulder St. Vrain watershed generally has good water quality but like all watersheds impacted by human activities it is not without its issues.
-Like streams in urbanized areas all across the country, several streams in our watershed elevated levels of Escherichia coli (E. coli) /(Spanish) intermittently throughout the year.
+Like streams in urbanized areas all across the country, several streams in our watershed elevated levels of Escherichia coli (E. coli) intermittently throughout the year (E. coli Fact Sheet (English) / Hoja informativa sobre E. coli (Spanish)).
 Our watershed also has a long history of mining.
 Although most mines are no longer active and many are managed to reduce their impact, the excavated areas and their tailings can still leak metals into nearby waterbodies.
 There are several areas in the upper watershed with elevated metal concentrations that can harm aquatic life.
 Nutrients like nitrogen and phosphorus are present all around us, but human activities can lead to excess concentrations in our waterways.
 Nutrients from pet waste, lawn fertilizers, and detergents often end up in nearby streams and can be significant sources of pollution, producing algal growth that is harmful to aquatic life.
 Wastewater treatment plants (WWTPs) process our used indoor water, but cannot remove all of the nutrients that we flush down our sinks and toilets.

 Join Your Neighbors in Taking Action